idaviktoria/CIBUS/README.md

 * Go to https://nodejs.org/en/ and download the version which says latest (lts)
 * Follow the installation instructions, make sure node is added to path
 * Close all terminal windows for the installation to take effect
-* Check if node was propely installed by running 'node -v' in the terminal
+* Check if node was propely installed by running `node -v` in the terminal

 # Using the termianl
 * `dir` to list the files and directories in your current directory